exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

 Dialect-Specific Parameters
 ---------------------------
-In the table below are additional parameters that are specific to the SQLAlchemy-Exasol dialect.
-The examples are given for :ref:`instance_url` where ``query`` is a keyword argument supplied to the ``URL.create()`` constructor.
+The table below lists additional parameters that are specific to the SQLAlchemy-Exasol dialect and gives an example for :ref:`instance_url`, passing ``query`` as a keyword argument to the ``URL.create()`` constructor.

 .. list-table::
    :header-rows: 1